pc942/cv_challenge_apt_4201/README.md

 The second challenge was to find hardware to train the models.
 We used Kaggle to train our models.
 Kaggle gives out free GPU for 30hr/week: Tesla P100 GPU with 16GB VRAM and 30GB RAM.

 I built mmcv from source because of the CUDA version mismatch with kaggle.
-You can't directly install mmcv if you have cuda higher than 12.1 More instruction for running in inference section.
+It is not recommended to directly install mmcv from pip if you have cuda higher than 12.1, but just inference shouldn't cause much of an issure.
+More instruction for running in inference section.

 ---
 ### **Part 2: Training/Validating the Models**